top of page

-The Cheapest Way to Get to Tahiti from Australia!
+The Cheapest Way to Travel to Tahiti from Australia!

 Dreaming of Tahiti but can’t stomach those $3,000 flights?
 We get it!
 The good news is there’s a clever way to reach this South Pacific paradise for a fraction of the cost — and it comes with a bonus stop in the stunning Cook Islands.
-With a mix of Jetstar sales, Qantas points, and a little flexibility, you can hop from Australia to Tahiti for less than most people spend on a weekend getaway.
+With a mix of Jetstar sales, Qantas points, and a little flexibility, you can hop from Australia to Tahiti for less than most people think.
 Here’s exactly how we did it — step by step!

-Here’s how we did it — and how you can too!
+Here’s how travelled to Tahiti — and how you can too!

 💸 Step 1: Fly Jetstar to Rarotonga (Cook Islands)